Mrlistener/learn/readme.txt

-Git is a version system
+Git is a  destribute version system
 Git is a free software